jacobszmon/Git-Info-Pages/docs/10-The-Hows-and-Whys-Team-Git-Workflow/03-Forking-Workflow.md

 The **Forking Workflow** is often used for open source projects.

-In this workflow each developer gets not only their own local repository, but also a server-side copy of the project.
+In this workflow, each developer gets not only their own local repository, but also a server-side copy of the project.

 This allows for third-parties to work on a project without giving access to write on the original repository.